jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Existence | the effect of Consciousness as its other half Idea | An original metaphysical object created by the Supreme that is accessed by abstract minds.
 Also, a product of Ideation (accessing pre-existing ideas)
 Identity | A discrete resultant perception separate from other perceptions or a mass of perceptions Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
 Also generally adharmic since Existence is Positive.
-Intuition | Instant knowledge derived from the aether, which is above spacetime Karma | Action and Reaction, or Cause and Effect.
+Instant | The minimum moment of time (Descartes, Principles of Philosophy) Intuition | Instant knowledge derived from the aether, which is above spacetime Karma | Action and Reaction, or Cause and Effect.
 Technically, the 7th kind of philosophical relation according to David Hume.
 Knowledge | The assimilation of perceptions with, or into, the abstract mind via ideas.
 Also, jiṋána as the subjectivization of objects (Sarkar)